ShreyasKulkarni19/Restaurant_Recommendation/Two tower model/README.md

 # Restaurant Recommendation System
+To simplify code execution, check out the research.ipynb file and run the cells.
 This project implements a restaurant recommendation system using various machine learning models.
 The system utilizes user and business data to provide personalized restaurant recommendations.

 ## Project Structure